gruntjs/grunt-docs/Grunt-Brand-Guide.md

 Don’t use these graphics as part of your own product, business, or service’s name.

-Don’t alter these graphics in any way, or combine them with any other graphics, without written consent from MailChimp.
+Don’t alter these graphics in any way, or combine them with any other graphics, without written consent from the Grunt team.

 ## Assets